 HackerBox Core Workshop

-The HackerBox Core Workshop is designed to provide preparation for more advanced electronics projects such as the monthly HackerBox subscription boxes.
-The workshop features hands-on experiments with five different microcontroller platforms.
+The HackerBox Core Workshop is designed to provide a foundation for engaging in advanced electronics projects such as the monthly HackerBox subscription boxes.
+The workshop features hands-on experiments with four different microcontroller platforms: the RP2040, ESP32, ATmega328P, and nRF52.
 These platforms were selected to leverage a range of development tools and various programming languages.
-Configure and program the ESP82666, ATmega328P, ESP32, SAMD21, and ARM STM32.
+Furthermore, a broad selection of input/output components are provided for exploring various interfaces and applications of the microcontroller platforms.

+Explore Python, C/C++, and Embedded Assembly coding.
+Scan wireless networks and experiment with packet sniffing tools for both Bluetooth and Wi-Fi.
+Stream digital audio to and from a variety of endpoints.
 Prototype an Arduino on breadboard platform from a bare microcontroller chip.
-Assemble the Wi-Fi Nugget soldering project to explore IoT and wireless network security.
-Experiment with various application areas including graphics, wireless communications, human-machine interface, security, and AI.
-Expand your electronics toolset with supplies and components selected to support many future hardware projects.
+Explore Radio-Frequency Identification (RFID) and Near Field Communication (NFC) Technologies.
+Experiment with various application areas including graphic displays, wireless communications, human-machine interface, media streaming, security, and machine intelligence.
+Expand your electronics toolset with supplies and components selected to support a variety of future hardware projects.

 HackerBoxes is the monthly subscription box for enthusiasts of electronics and computer technology - Hardware Hackers - The Dreamers of Dreams.